-Linda Dawson from Rockmybaby, a Newcastle based Nanny Agency advises that their professional, qualified nannies in the Hunter Region will cost between $25 and $28 per hour for care, for up to four children.
-Some nannies are registered carers, which means that the families employing them can claim up to $35.40 in CCB per week (max 50 hours) for in-home child care, per child.
+Linda Dawson from Rockmybaby, a Newcastle based Nanny Agency advises that their professional, qualified nannies in the Hunter Region charge an hourly rate for up to four children.
+Some nannies are registered carers, which means that the families employing them can claim a child care benefit per week (max 50 hours) for in-home child care, per child.

 Rockmybaby strongly advises that families and nannies have a written employment agreement in place.
 When hiring a nanny there are added costs to consider such superannuation (a legal entitlement for any employee working in excess of 30 hours per week) , insurances such as Work Cover, taxation responsibilities and whether you are going to pay leave entitlements such as holiday pay and sick leave etc.

 When you’re returning to work, it’s lovely to have family or friends look after your child.
 If you’re in this category, consider yourself lucky.
 However, there are a few things to consider.
 Suggest if they haven’t already received training, that they complete a first aid course.
 St. John’s Ambulance offers a one-day in Caring for Kids.
 They may want to get vaccinations up to date.
 Whooping cough vaccinations are recommended for anyone looking after kids.